Long-stride trajectories with a universal FlashMD model

 # i-PI xml input files as well!

-flashmd_model_16 = get_universal_model(16)
+mlip_model, flashmd_model_16 = get_pretrained("pet-omatpes", 16)

-flashmd_model_64 = get_universal_model(64)
+mlip_model, flashmd_model_64 = get_pretrained("pet-omatpes", 64)

-Al(110) surface dynamics¶
+Al(110) surface dynamics

 The (110) surface of aluminum exhibits an interesting dynamical behavior well below the bulk melting temperature.
 This manifests itself in the spontaneous formation of surface defects, with mobile adatoms emerging at the surface.

-We run a FlashMD simulation with 64 fs strides (as opposed to 1 or 2 fs) at
+We run a FlashMD simulation with 64 fs strides (as opposed to 1 or 2 fs) at 600 K, observing the motion of the adatom at the surface.
+We use the i-PI scripting API to set up the simulation and run it interactively.

 The starting point is a “base” XML file that contains the setup for a traditional MD simulation in i-PI.
-It contains PET-MAD as the potential energy calculator (needed for the optional energy rescaling filter), and the only difference is the use of a much larger large time step than conventional MD.
+It contains the MLIP as the potential energy calculator (needed for the optional energy rescaling filter), and the only difference is the use of a much larger large time step than conventional MD.

 with open("data/input-al110-base.xml", "r") as input_xml: